 Meals: On your own with farm food.
 All you need in vegetables.
 Dozen eggs and 2 pounds ground sausage/beef weekly. $475 in meat, $200 in eggs, and over $550 in vegetable value over 7 month season.

-Housing: Camper with 10x20 porch+deck for evening sitting by creek in shady pine forest.
+Housing: Personal camper with 10x20 porch+deck for evening sitting by creek in shady pine forest.
 Full mini kitchen in individual camper with hot water (shower and sinks) and electricity. shared WiFi. laundry at farm house.

 Preferred method of Contact: email